About

 Anup Singh

-Associate DirectorAnup Singh is the Associate Director for Engineering — an organization of approximately 2,500 employees.
-As Associate Director, Anup manages a team and facilities that cover the full range of the Lab’s world-class engineering expertise, manufacturing capabilities, and research to ensure the long-term success of its programs.
+Principal Associate DirectorAnup Singh is the Principal Associate Director for Engineering — an organization of approximately 2,900 employees.
+As Principal Associate Director, Anup manages a team and facilities that cover the full range of the Lab’s world-class engineering expertise, manufacturing capabilities, and research to ensure the long-term success of its programs.

 Anup joined the Lab in 2021 after serving as director of the Center for Biological and Engineering Sciences at Sandia National Lab.
 There, he managed critical capabilities in support of Sandia's Energy & Homeland Security, Global Security, Nuclear Deterrence and Advanced Science, and Technology portfolios.

-“People first, mission always” is Anup’s guiding principle: he champions the multitude of workforce development programs in the directorate, including the Engineering Leadership Development Program; the Engineering Mentoring Program; the Diversity, Equity, and Inclusion Council; and strategic partnerships with universities for diverse talent recruitment.
-He has served as the Executive Champion for the Lawrence Livermore Laboratory Women’s Association, and is currently champion for Veterans in Energy Technology & Science (VETS).
+“People first, mission always” is Anup’s guiding principle: he champions the multitude of workforce development programs in the directorate, including the Engineering Leadership Development Program and the Engineering Mentoring Program.

 Shannon Ayers

-Shannon has been part of the NIF team for over ten years, where in addition to laser, target, and diagnostic alignment she led the successful development and deployment of many target diagnostics for use at the NIF, the Laboratory for Laser Energetics, and the Atomic Weapons Establishment.
+Shannon came to the Lab in 1998 as an intern working on the extreme ultraviolet lithography project.
+She has been part of the NIF team for over ten years, where in addition to laser, target, and diagnostic alignment she led the successful development and deployment of many target diagnostics for use at the NIF, the Laboratory for Laser Energetics, and the Atomic Weapons Establishment.

 Travis Paladichuk

-Defense Technologies Engineering Division LeadTravis Paladichuk is the Defense Technologies Engineering Division Leader (DTED-DL), leading approximately 550 personnel to provide technical and strategic leadership in support of the Lab’s national security mission.
-In this role, Travis works closely with Weapons and Complex Integration management to meet weapons engineering needs for annual assessments, modernization programs, and evolving future deterrents.
-Prior to becoming Division Leader, Travis Paladichuk was the Engineering Lead for the W80-4 Life Extension Program since 2012, with programmatic responsibility for $150 million annually.
+Defense Technologies Engineering Division LeadTravis Paladichuk is the Defense Technologies Engineering Division Leader, leading approximately 750 personnel to provide technical and strategic leadership in support of the Lab’s national security mission.
+In this role, Travis works closely with Strategic Deterrence management to meet weapons engineering needs for annual assessments, modernization programs, and evolving future deterrents.
+Previously, Travis was the Engineering Lead for the W80-4 Life Extension Program, with programmatic responsibility for $150 million annually.

 Travis began his career at LLNL in 2001, leading a weapon component project realization team to execute large-scale experiments to assess engineering and physics performance.
 He then took on the role of Engineering Lead for the Phoenix Program, designing and fielding complex explosive experiments used to develop equations of state for high-density material targets.

-He holds a B.S. in Mechanical Engineering from UC Davis and an M.S. in Mechanical Engineering from UC San Diego.
+He holds a B.S. in Mechanical Engineering from the University of California, San Diego and an M.S. in Mechanical Engineering from the University of California, Davis.
 He also served in the U.S. Army as a Combat Engineer.

 Chris Spadaccini